 Call for Abstract

-6th World Congress on Breast Cancer & Therapy, will be organized around the theme “New Discoveries for Better Diagnosis and Treatments for Breast Cancer and to Bring Awareness”
+7th World Congress on Breast Cancer & Therapy, will be organized around the theme “Discussing the Past, Present and Future Challenges in Breast Cancer & Therapy to Bring Awareness”

-Breast Cancer Congress-2017 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Breast Cancer Congress-2017
+Breast Cancer Congress 2018 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Breast Cancer Congress 2018

 Submit your abstract to any of the mentioned tracks.

 Register now for the conference by choosing an appropriate package suitable to you.

 Breast Cancer is the most common cause of death in women.
 We first need to understand how cancer develops in the body for reducing breast cancer risk.
 What is cancer and how it develops can help us find ways to slow down its progress or perhaps stop it from occurring in the first place.
 Current understanding of the biology of breast cancer is very important and its relevance to treating and preventing the disease.
 Breast cancer is not a one disease.
 For example, understanding that breast tissue of girls and young women is especially sensitive to cancer causing agents can help direct risk reduction efforts to these groups.
 Making sense of cancer denotes taking a step toward more apprised decisions about our bodies, ourselves and our environment.

 Fig. Breast cancer showing an inverted nipple, lump, and skin dimpling